VitaliiShkliarskyi/note-app/README.md

 # Notes-App

 ##  Description
-A server program that supports simple CRUD operations and authentication
+A server SpringBoot application that supports simple CRUD operations and authentication

 ---